Sulawesi: Economy

 The economy of Sulawesi is heavily centered around agriculture, fishing, mining, and forestry.

 Administration

 The island was administered as one province between 1945 and 1960.
 In 1960 it was divided into two provinces – North and Central Sulawesi, and South and Southeast Sulawesi.
 In 1964 both of these were again divided, the former into North Sulawesi and Central Sulawesi, and the latter into South Sulawesi and Southeast Sulawesi.
 Today, it is subdivided into six provinces: Gorontalo, West Sulawesi, South Sulawesi, Central Sulawesi, Southeast Sulawesi, and North Sulawesi.
 Among these, the newest provinces are Gorontalo, established in 2000 from part of North Sulawesi, and West Sulawesi, established in 2004 from part of South Sulawesi.

-The largest cities on the island are the provincial capitals of Makassar, Manado, Palu, Kendari, and Gorontalo (the provincial capital of West Sulawesi – the town of Mamuju – is not a city); there are six other cities – Bitung, Palopo, Bau-Bau, Parepare, Kotamobagu and Tomohun.
+The largest cities on the island are the provincial capitals of Makassar, Manado, Palu, Kendari, and Gorontalo (the provincial capital of West Sulawesi – the town of Mamuju – is not rated as a city); there are six other cities on Sulawesi – Bitung, Palopo, Bau-Bau, Parepare, Kotamobagu and Tomohun.